 Don’t spend more time on the balcony than on the dance floor

-I’ve probably thrown you with that metaphor, but it was a very helpful imagery offered by Margaret Molloy to describe the “balance between being strategic and executing.”
+I’ve probably thrown you with that imagery, but it was a very helpful metaphor offered by Margaret Molloy to describe the “balance between being strategic and executing.”

 Obviously marketing requires careful planning and strategizing.
 But the panelists all warned against being to strategic at the cost of not actually doing what needs to be done.
 We’ve all been there; an emphasis on process in all manner of organizations can sometimes feel suffocating.

 Remember: your scarcest resource is time.
 If you spend all your time contemplating doing things, you’ll miss the boat.

 This closely relates to the above tip, and is particularly relevant in a profession (B2B marketing) where the temptation is to make the simple appear much more complicated.